sandrzejewskipl/spotify-scheduler/README.md

 - Set the Redirect URI to: `http://localhost:8080`.<br>
 - Select Web API and Web Playback SDK.<br>

-Run this command from the command line in the same directory.<br>
+Run this command from the command line in the same directory.

 `python3 main.py`

 On the first run, you will be asked for CLIENT_ID and CLIENT_SECRET from Spotify.
 Then OAuth popup should open.